 If a profile.locale is not passed, it will be inferred from the lang passed in accounts.register.

 This parameter defines your client side environment, which in return determines the server response data fields.
 The default value of this parameter is "browser", which means that by default you receive cookie-related data in the response.

 If you are calling this method using a Mobile SDK since version 2.15.6, this parameter is automatically set to "mobile" (there is no need to set it manually).
 In any other case, you should set this parameter to be "mobile".

 As a result of setting the parameter to "mobile" the server response data fields will include: sessionToken and sessionSecret (instead of cookie related data).
 In such case, you should send the sessionToken and sessionSecret to your mobile client.
 On your client side, call GSAPI.setSession (using the Mobile SDK) to save them in the app's storage.

 |||include||string||A comma-separated list of fields to include in the response.
-The possible values are: identities-active, identities-all, loginIDs, emails, profile, data, password, lastLoginLocationand irank.
-The default is profileand data, so if this parameter is not used the response will return the Profileand data objects.
+The possible values are: identities-active, identities-all, loginIDs, emails, profile, data, password, missing-required-fields, lastLoginLocation and irank.
+The default is profile, so if this parameter is not used the response will return only the Profile object.|

 |||sessionExpiration||integer||This parameter defines the time in seconds that Gigya should keep the login session valid for the user.
 To end the session when the browser closes, please assign the value '0'.
 If this parameter is not specified, the session is valid forever.
-Note: The value of this parameter overrides the value of the identical parameter in the Global Configuration.
+See Managing Session Expiration for additional information.|

 |||siteUID||string||You may specify the UID to use with this account; if not specified, it is auto-generated.|

 Records the source of the registration.
 The default value is the URL of the current page but it can be any string value. regSource is stored in the account and can be used by verification emails to determine which page should be opened (see accounts.set Policies).
 Can also be set via the Global Conf object.